 What Can You Do?

 Join Us!
-Let city officials and council members know that Del Mar residents reject managed retreat as a governing policy for our beach and coastal community.
-The review of the City of Del Mar’s new policies has several more steps to go before it’s finalized.
+Let California Coastal Commissioners and CCC staff know that Del Mar residents reject managed retreat as a governing policy for our beach and coastal community.
+The state’s review of the City of Del Mar’s new policies has several more steps to go before it’s finalized.
 It is not too late to stop managed retreat.

 Sign up as a supporter to receive our updates,